pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1684-85 Completed Red Hat Course

+On the weekend I completed the Building Kubernetes Application Red Hat course.
+This course has a 32 hours duration, I spend around three months to complete the course, because the course has multiple labs and exercises.
+I learned a lot of things in the course specially Containers and OpenShift.

 ### Day 1681-82-83 RedHat Course

 These day I have been working in the [Building Kubernetes Application](https://training-lms.redhat.com/sso/saml/auth/rhopen?RelayState=deeplinkoffering%3D45314152) course, I am doing the last part of the course, my goal is finish this big and challenge course on the weekend to continue with a site project (a data analytics python application).
 One of my goals on this year is study Python, Data Engineering and learn a new programming language maybe Go or Rust.